Arkhavy/Flutter_Experimentations/Flutter_Obsidian_Vault/Phind Questions/What is needed to learn Flutter.md

+#PhindQuestions
-What do I need to start learnign flutter in terms of tools ?
+# What do I need to start learning flutter in terms of tools ?

 To start learning Flutter, you need to equip yourself with several tools and acquire certain skills.
 Here's a breakdown of what you need: